BLOOD PRESSURE AND ITS MEASUREMENT

 Male gender and increasing age represent an overall higher CVD risk as compared to women and younger age.
 However, women who smoke, have diabetes or psychosocial stress/depression are a higher risk group as compared to men with the same risk factors.
 Additional risk factors in women include Menopause and Hypertension/Diabetes seen in any of their pregnancies.

-Overall more the number of coexisting risk factors present in an individual, greater the risk of developing complications of high BP.
+Overall more the number of coexisting risk factors present in an individual, the greater the risk of developing complications of high BP.
 Sometimes a 10-year risk of CVD is calculated, and if it is > 10%, BP lowering medicines are started immediately along with Lifestyle-diet measures.

 People in the stage of elevated BP are managed with Lifestyle and Diet modifications.
 These measures can reduce systolic BP by 4-10mmHg, usually in the range of around 5mmHg over a few months.